 “I’m Sam.
 Short for Samuel.”

 “Today it’s cloudy,” Sam said on days when the tops of the skyscrapers hid in fog.
-“Today it’s chilly,” he said when the wind nipped at the space between the hem of his pants and his socks.
+“Today it’s chilly,” he said when the wind nipped at the space between the hem of his pants and his socks, where his ankle bones strained at the skin.
 Hal agreed.

 “I see.”
-Hal smoothed the front of his button-down shirt before closing his eyes again.
+Hal smoothed the front of his shirt before closing his eyes again.

 When the balloons disappeared, Sam returned to sit next to Hal.
 Sunken in the worn fabric of his chair, his square shoulders looked softer.
-He had never adopted the characteristic belly of the aged American man.
-When his sons called him on the phone, he assured them he ate full meals each day, but expected they didn’t believe him.
-If his weight didn’t, his colorless hair and trembling hands revealed his age.
-His once brown corduroy suit had almost assumed the slate color of its backdrop and his lips were irreversibly chapped.
-Sam smiled at him.
+He had never adopted the characteristic pot belly of the aged American man.
+When his sons called him on the phone, he assured them he ate three meals a day, but expected they didn’t believe him.
+If his weight didn’t revealed his age, his colorless hair and trembling hands did.
+Sam smiled at Hal.
 He had fallen asleep again.

 From under his nylon hood, Sam asked, “Do you like soccer?”